|

 love and fun for Aaron.

-We tried to encourage Aaron to eat but because he never had or for
+We tried to encourage Aaron to eat but because he never had nor for

-that matter ever had the need or urge we were so excited when he’d
+that matter ever had the need or urge to eat food we were so excited

 The liver is an amazing organ and has the ability to repair itself

-and down to Aaron’s home life that’s exactly what it did, his
+and due to Aaron’s home life that’s exactly what it did, his

 jaundice went, he was the most healthiest he’d ever been and best of